Jury Verdict Research published a new Maryland specific study on the median compensation awards for car, truck, and motorcycle accidents.

 In cases that go to trial, the median recovery was $11,328.
 Only in 1% of the cases did the jury award more than $500,000.
-Plaintiffs prevailed and received a recovery in 74% of the motor vehicle accident cases that went to trial in Maryland.
-I suspect a lot of those 26% were just awful cases that never should have been filed.
+The plaintiffs prevailed and received a recovery in 74% of the motor vehicle accident cases that went to trial in Maryland.
+I suspect a lot of that 26% were just awful cases that never should have been filed.

 The median recovery was $11,277, $51 dollars less than the latest study.
-(As of 2017, the amount of verdicts has been relatively unchanged although I suspect they have trended a bit higher as the cost of health care has increased)
+(As of 2018, the amount of verdicts has been relatively unchanged although I suspect they have trended a bit higher as the cost of healthcare has increased)

 I’m excited to see a new study on Maryland auto accident verdicts because I love looking at statistics on jury verdicts.
 But I think the data is fairly useless.
 As I have written before, Maryland’s jury verdicts are distorted by the defense lawyers who routinely “bump up” what should be “small” tort claims to Circuit Court.
 In other words, if an auto collision lawyer in Maryland files a small claim for more than $15,000 but less than $30,000 (which is the new District Court maximum as of today), the insurance company’s lawyers may remove the case to Circuit Court, which generally requires a jury trial and almost invariably leads to greater expenses for both parties.

-This post was originally written.
-It is 2017 now.
+I originally wrote this post ten years ago.
+It is 2018 now.
+(I’m passing this off as fresh content as opposed to writing a post this week.
+The new year has not been good for blogging on adding new content to the website, although the Baltimore Injury Lawyer Blog is seeing a lot of fresh content.)
 But I can tell you that the data has likely remained relatively unchanged.
 Things are no better or worse than they used to be back in those days.

 I have just gone back and put all of our settlements over the last two years into a spreadsheet.
-I’m going to work on computing our average verdict.
+I will work on computing our average verdict.
 Our law firm’s average personal injury settlements range from $2.1 million to $300 (the child of a client who was not hurt in the accident).
-Miller & Zois average settlement is clearly over $50,000.
+Miller & Zois’s average settlement is clearly over $50,000.
 The study I just cited said that only 1% of Maryland verdicts are over $500,000.
 We have had at least 26 settlements and verdict over $500,000 in the last two years.
-I will calculate our average verdict when we get all of our lawyers in the office at the same time, but it is certainly a number that exceeds $500,000.
-(Take a look at some of our better verdicts in recent years.)
+I will calculate our average verdict when we get all of our lawyers in the office but it is a number that exceeds $500,000.
+(Look at some of our better verdicts in recent years.)